aws-samples/eks-workshop/content/beginner/190_fsx_lustre/deploying-services.md

     ```
     curl -o claim.yaml https://raw.githubusercontent.com/kubernetes-sigs/aws-fsx-csi-driver/master/examples/kubernetes/dynamic_provisioning_s3/specs/claim.yaml
     ```
     **(Optional)** Edit the claim.yaml file.
-Change the following <value> to one of the increment values listed below, based on your storage requirements and the deploymentType that you selected in a previous step storageclass.yaml definition.
+Change the following <value> to one of the increment values listed below, based on your storage requirements and the deploymentType that you selected in a previous step.

     ```
     storage: <1200Gi>